entropywtf/battleship_api/README.md

 - Better check for params to set up boards
 - Move Board relevant code from Games controller to the Board class
 - Write more tests for sabotge
-- Hadle params Rails 5.1 way instead of converting them to hash to call all fancy methodso- There is much more.
+- Hadle params Rails 5.1 way instead of converting them to hash to call all fancy methods
+- There is much more.
 Stay tuned.
 ```